 The addition of a BM would potentially draw more students from these institutions as it is a program of higher distinction.
 The agreement documentation would need to be updated accordingly with the new curriculum.
-Fortunately, it is mostly the same as the previous BS degrees.
+Fortunately, it is mostly the same as the previous BS degrees in the unit.